What is it that you need to look for in an SDI cable? Should you go for an HDMI connector or an SDI one?

-- Chapter 1: What is SDI Cable?
+Chapter 1: What is SDI Cable?

 Now, what is SDI?
-SDI stands for serial digital interface or SDI cable in short.
+SDI stands for serial digital interface or SDI cable for short.
 It is a standard used for transmitting digital video over long distances.

-The cable that connects your TV set-top boxes or your TVs is probably SDI cables.
+The cable that connects your TV set-top boxes or TVs is probably an SDI cable.
 SDI cable belongs to the family of digital video interfaces.

 SDI cable was first standardized in 1989, but it’s 2019 now.
 SDI cable has gone through many upgrades over the decades.